MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 |[OE:08](checklist.md)| Develop an effective emergency operations practice.
 Ensure that your workload emits meaningful health signals across infrastructure and code.
 Collect the resulting data and use it to generate actionable alerts that enact emergency responses via dashboards and queries.
 Clearly define human responsibilities, such as on-call rotations, incident management, emergency resource access, and running post-mortems.|
 |---|---|

 This guide describes the recommendations for designing an emergency response strategy.
-Some issues that arise over the course of a workload’s lifecycle are critical enough to warrant declaring them emergencies.
+Some issues that arise over the course of a workload's lifecycle are critical enough to warrant declaring them emergencies.
 You can implement tightly controlled and focused processes and procedures that your team can follow to ensure that an issue is handled in a calm, orderly manner.
-Emergencies naturally raise everyone's stress levels and can lead to a chaotic environment if your team isn’t well-prepared.
+Emergencies naturally raise everyone's stress levels and can lead to a chaotic environment if your team isn't well-prepared.
 To help minimize stress and confusion, design a response strategy, share the response strategy with your organization, and perform regular emergency response training.

 ## Key design strategies